mama-cailleach/python-portfolio/python-experiments/truco-2000/README.md

 ## Introduction

 **Truco 2000** is a command-line implementation of the popular Brazilian card game "Truco" developed by mama.
 This game showcases Python programming skills with a focus on object-oriented design, game logic implementation, and command-line user interface development.
+At moment only available in Brazilian Portuguese.

 ---